bigcspecv/bitburner-save-editor-2/LLM-CONTEXT.md

 - Shared header/footer/background live in `components/layout/AppLayout.tsx` so both pages stay consistent.
 - `ComponentDemo` accepts an `onExit` callback; default fallback is navigating back to the current path.
 - `EditorShell` currently holds the upload card placeholder; save loading logic should hook into it later.
+- Section navigation scaffold lives in `components/sections/GameSectionTabs.tsx` using `ControlledTabs` to enumerate all primary game-centric sections.
+Each tab renders a `SectionStub` (in the same folder) until the real editor UI is wired in.

 ---
 ## UI Architecture: Game-Centric Sections